How COVID-19 spreads

 Some people who have tested positive for COVID-19 can still be infectious for up to 10 days.
 So, it is important to keep the air in your room fresh.
 If you can, open windows on different sides of the room to help airflow.

 To stop virus particles spreading, reduce airflow from your room to other parts of your home:

 - Block gaps under your door with a towel or draught stopper.

 - Before opening the door into shared spaces, open your window for at least 5 minutes to freshen the air.
 Close the window before you open the door.

-- In a shared bathroom, switch on the extractor fan or open a window.
+- In a shared bathroom or toilet, close the door after you have been in the room and switch on the extractor fan, or open a window.

 How to improve ventilation at home

 We encourage you to let in fresh air every day, including after someone visits your home.